raspberrypilearning/tree-life-simulator/en/step_7.md

 --- task ---

-Click on the Comstumes tab.
+Click on the Costumes tab.
 The **Natural Disaster** sprite has 3 costumes (Drought, Forest Fire and Tornado) as forests can be hit by many types of natural disaster.
 Click back to the Code tab and add a `hide`{:class="block3looks"} block when it reaches the bottom of the screen followed by a `next costume`{:class="block3looks"} block so that the simulation has multiple disaster types.

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)